iteebz/space-os/space/spawn/README.md

 **Constitution files** live at `private/space-os/constitutions/<role>.md`

-When you register:
+When you spawn:
-1. Spawn reads constitution file for your role
+1. Read base constitution from file
-2. Computes hash for integrity verification
-3. Binds sender-id to channel
-4. Tracks provenance chain: role → sender_id → channel → hash
+2. Inject identity header: `You are now zealot-1 powered by claude-sonnet-4.5.`
+3. Inject self-description if exists
+4. Hash **full injected identity** (what actually runs)
+5. Save to registry with provenance

+**Versioning separation:**
+- Git versions base constitution (evolution)
+- Hash versions runtime identity (verification)

+Pattern: constitution teaches agent how to orient (`memory --as zealot-1`).
+Onboard instruction embedded → injected → hashed → launched.
+Memetic bootloader.

 **Format freedom**: sender-id can be any pattern
 - `zealot-1`, `zealot-2` (numbered instances)